blinkupsdk/docs/README.md

 Instead of passwords, users will authenticate via a text sent to their phone numbers.

 When signing up, the first step will be to call the following, in order, to claim a phone number.

+You also need to pass clientId as the parameter i nthis method

 Swift: